 Please hurry up and inform this unfortunate person about the free counseling available to anyone who needs it.
 It's called The Consumer Credit Counseling Service (CCCS), a national, nonprofit organization.
 They can help this person manage his money while reducing or eliminating debt.
-For the nearest office, (800) 388-CCCS.

 I am not sure of the legal stuff, but these ideas work for me.

 Many (but not all) debt collection company staff are paid by commission so the more money they collect and charge - the more they get paid.
 The intimidation on a $2,000 debt is no different than a $200,000 debt but the smaller one is "easier" to collect.

 "Its so small.
 Why don't you borrow the money from a friend."
 Duh?
 If I'm going to have the same problem paying him/her as I am you - No thanks.
 I'd rather keep my friend.

 I would recommend two books.
 The first is How to get out of debt, stay out of debt and live prosperously by Gerrold Mundis and the second is Money is My Friend by Phil Laut